frmysantana/100-days-of-code/log.md

 ### Day 64: March 12, 2018

-**Progress**: I created the repos and uploaded the files from the React course here.
+**Progress**: I created the repos and uploaded the files from the React course into a Courses repo here.
 I also went through about 5 videos in the Redux section, covering topics such as reducers, using combineReducers to handle mutiple reducers, and spread operators in ES6.

+### Day 65: March 13, 2018

+**Progress**: I went through 5 videos that showed how to create a selector that uses the props in one state prop to filter and sort the other state prop as well as seperating the redux components into their own files.

+### Day 66: March 14, 2018